iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 3 reviews"/>
 </p>

+> App is OK for answering their set questions but doesn't give much opportunity to offer feedback.
+Takes up a lot of memory for not much functionality.<br> :date: __2021-03-13 16:23:25__

+> It works but I will be glad when it is no longer necessary.<br> :date: __2021-03-13 11:18:07__

+> It seems to give different numbers for the number in your area eg today Dartford 318 and the result for your area on the map eg Dartford 87 ?<br> :date: __2021-03-13 10:36:50__

+> It works ok<br> :date: __2021-03-09 20:46:18__

+> Does not seem to recognise lateral flow tests.
+Could not input vaccine side effects 4 days later, wanted me to go for a test.
+I really struggle with the feeling fine /not quite right question when pre menstrual.
+If I'm honest, I get sent for an unnecessary test.
+If I'm not honest, there's no point in doing it!
+I wish there was a way of saying 'I'm not right but I'm pretty certain that it's because of this'<br> :date: __2021-03-09 00:03:53__

 > I deleted this app because it was using vast amounts of storage space.
 For an app that does very little I do not understand why..<br> :date: __2021-03-05 15:24:03__